pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 #### 4d.
 Export after-tracing image of your area

 The map on your screen is a reflection of the current state of the OSM database.
 Recall that the `mapbox.mapbox-streets-v5` is built from planet wide OSM data and updated every few minutes.
 You can probably see buildings on this map that you were tracing in the iD Editor just earlier today.
 This map shows all the contributions our class has made to OSM buildings in State College.
-We'll save this map as an image, and then we'll look at what building data existed before we started tracing.
+In the next steps, we will save this map as an image, and then we'll look at what building data existed before we started tracing.

-While Mapbox Studio is best known for bringing maps to the web, but it also has some great print functionality.
-In the upper right corner, above all the CartoCSS, is a hard to notice button that looks like a picture icon of the sun rising over mountains or something.
+While Mapbox Studio is best known for designing web map tiles, it also has some great print functionality.
+In the upper right corner, above all the CartoCSS, is a hard to notice button that looks like some sort of picture icon.
 Clicking here brings us into Mapbox Studio's export image functionality.
-This is where you make those final deliverables mentioned earlier.
-Zoom in or out to Zoom Level 17, frame up the box around your assigned area, and then download a 300 pixel-per-inch PNG image file to your `mapbox-studio` folder.
+This is where you make those final deliverables we mentioned earlier.
+Zoom in or out to Zoom Level 17, frame the box nicely around your assigned area, and then download a 300 pixel-per-inch PNG image file to your `mapbox-studio` folder.

 #### 4e.
 Adjust style sheet to show old building data

 Close out of the image exporter and go back to the building style sheet.
-Change `#building` and `#housenum_label` to `#building_old` and `#housenum_label_old` so that they reference the before-tracing data I made into the custom style source.
-Save it and watch all the buildings we've traced disappear, leaving southern State College barren of building data, just like it was before we came along.
+Change `#building` and `#housenum_label` to `#building_old` and `#housenum_label_old` so that they reference the layers of before-tracing data in the custom vector tile source.
+Save it and watch all the buildings we've traced disappear, leaving many neighborhoods in State College barren of building data, just as it was before we started all this.

 #### 4f.
 Export before-tracing image of your area at same dimensions

 If you go back to the image export screen, you should be able to download another image at the same dimensions and crop bounds.
 This will be your before-tracing map.
-Make sure it shows exactly the same area and is at Zoom Level 17.
+Make sure it shows exactly the same area and is also rendered at Zoom Level 17.